-Within Georges Perec’s Life A User’s Manual (sic, there is no colon), published in 1978, the Paris-born Perec plays house with the tenants of his fictional apartment building at 11 rue Simon-Crubellier, peering into their lives like an overgrown child with a doll house.
+Within Georges Perec’s Life A User’s Manual, published in 1978, the Paris-born Perec plays house with the tenants of his fictional apartment building at 11 rue Simon-Crubellier, peering into their lives like an overgrown child with a doll house.
 He metaphorically peels away the façade of his pretend Parisian apartment and describes the lives, stories, and possessions of its tenants, both past and present, in precise detail.

 In Perec’s world, time has stopped at 8pm on June 23, 1975.
 The characters in this corner of the 17th arrondissement are like motionless puppets in a play house until Perec introduces us to each character and gives them a story line.
 From the relic-strewn cellars to the servant’s garrets pitched high under the roof, from crisp architect-designed suites to a simple homespun room for a single girl, from the lowly contents of one tenant’s cupboards to the provenance of an Assyrian stone lion – Perec’s imagination takes readers to the edge of infinity.
 The author leads the reader into one character’s flat, then once guided into a living room, he focuses on a postcard on the wall and further zooms us into the subject of the painting and weaves a story about the historical characters within.
 When we are well and truly engrossed in Perec’s tangent, he zooms us out and on to the next chapter of La Vie mode d’emploi.